bernardodiasc/xslt/README.md

 ## Templates

-Currently only have the `navigation` component ([/templates/navigation/index.xsl](https://github.com/bernardodiasc/xslt/blob/gh-pages/templates/navigation/index.xsl)), with 2 modes, called `simple` and `complex`.
+In this demonstration only have the `navigation` component ([/templates/navigation/index.xsl](https://github.com/bernardodiasc/xslt/blob/gh-pages/templates/navigation/index.xsl)).

+There is 2 templates for the same matched data, one called `simple` and the other `complex`.

 ### Navigation mode simple